-Here are ten that should feature on your bookshelf:
+Here are ten business books that should feature on your bookshelf:

 The Sense of Style: The Thinking Person’s Guide to Writing in the 21st Century – Steven Pinker.
-As short as it is practical, Steven Pinker’s guide to modern writing is a must, not only for writers and editors, but also for anyone who wants to achieve a stylish finish to his or her prose.
-Using thought-provoking examples of flawless and gruesome writing, and a generous helping of witty banter, the New York Times bestselling author takes Strunk and White’s Elements of Style and gives it a much-needed facelift for the 21st century.
+As short as it is practical, Steven Pinker’s guide to modern writing is a must, not only for writers and editors but also for anyone who wants to achieve a stylish finish to their prose.
+Using thought-provoking examples of flawless and gruesome writing and a generous helping of witty banter, the New York Times bestselling author takes Strunk and White’s Elements of Style and gives it a much-needed facelift for the 21st century.

 Me, Inc.: Build an Army of One, Unleash Your Inner Rock God, Win in Life and Business – Gene Simmons.
-The ghoulish looking bassist from the rock band KISS is probably not the first person you think of when seeking business insight, but Gene Simmons has proven himself as a formidable business man.
+The ghoulish-looking bassist from the rock band KISS is probably not the first person you think of when seeking business insight.
+Still, Gene Simmons has proven himself as a formidable businessman.
 Inspired by The Art of War, Me, Inc. describes 13 principles for success, freedom, and peace of mind.
 From networking like hell to harnessing available digital tools, the inspiration for each principle comes from Simmons’ own field-tested triumphs and failures.

 Things a Little Bird Told Me: Confessions of the Creative Mind – Biz Stone.
 Using personal and pivotal stories from his early career, Biz Stone, the co-founder of Twitter, offers a remarkable insight into opportunity, creativity, and empathy.
 Things a Little Bird Told Me also addresses failure, ambition, corporate culture, and the value of vulnerability.
 This book will satisfy every reader who seeks advice, principles, wisdom, or behind-the-scenes stories from one of Time’s most influential people in the world.

-With the help of these ten business books, there’s nothing stopping you from becoming the successful person you imagine.
+With the help of these ten business books, nothing is stopping you from becoming the successful person you imagine.
 Keep these books on your mobile device.
-So whether you’re in the office or on-the-go, these books give you the business advice you need.
+So whether you’re in the office or on the go, these books give you the business advice you need.
 Stock up your bookshelf (or tablet) now since 2015 is likely to bring a whole new selection of must-reads.

 Design Done Better